-Ms. Wei He has served as our chief public relations officer since our inception in April 2007 and for certain of our pre-existing affiliated entities since April 2006.
-Prior to joining our company, she worked as the deputy general manager of Taixiang Investment Consulting Co.
-Ltd. from 2003 to 2006.
-Prior to this, she served as the director of the liaison department of Kelon Electrical Holdings Company Ltd. from 2000 to 2002.
+Ms. Wei He has served as our chief public relations officer and vice president since our inception in April 2007 and for certain of our pre-existing affiliated entities since April 2006.
+Prior to joining our company, she served as the director of the liaison department of Kelon Electrical Holdings Company Ltd. from 2000 to 2002.
 She served as the account manager of Hong Kong Pengli Group from 1999 to 2000.
 She received her bachelor's degree from Qufu Normal University in China in 1998 and her MBA degree from the City University of Washington in 2006.
-Ms. He enrolled in the EMBA program in Cheung Kong Graduate School of Business in year 2012 and expects to receive her degree in 2014.
+She has also received an EMBA degree from Cheung Kong Graduate School of Business in 2014.